The University offers programmes of study delivered through collaborative partnerships with other institutions in the UK and overseas.

 Tel: 01792 481095

 Mr Gwion Ramage, Senior Administrative Officer (Collaborative Partnerships)

 The Registry provides support in the area of student enrolment/registration, examinations and examining boards.
 The principal Registry contacts are:

 In addition, support for partnerships is also provided by a range of other officers and departments within the University.
 For contact details of staff within the Faculties, as well as the relevant Partnership Co-ordinator, Programme Director and Partnership Team Leader, please contact Academic Office staff in the first instance.

-The third UWTSD conference for collaborative partners took place on 29 November 2016 in Cardiff.
+The fourth UWTSD conference for collaborative partners took place on 7 December 2017 in Cardiff.

 The agenda and slides from the presentation can be accessed below.